bakkerij/notifier/README.md

     // getting a list of notifications of the current logged in users
     $this->Notifier->notificationList();

-    // getting a list of notifications of the user with id 2
+    // getting a list of unread notifications of the user with id 2
     $this->Notifier->notificationList(2);

+    // getting a list of all notifications
+    $this->Notifier->allNotificationList();

     // getting an integer how many unread notifications the current logged in users has
     $this->Notifier->notificationCount();

     // getting an integer how many unread notifications the user with id 2 has
     $this->Notifier->notificationCount(2);

+    // getting an integer how many  notifications the current logged in users has
+    $this->Notifier->allNotificationCount();

 You can do something like this to use the notification-list in your view: